-In response to the provision set forth in Section 16(a) of the federal Urban Mass Transportation Act, as amended, the Administrator of the federal Urban Mass Transportation Administration issued rules on April 30, 1976, governing special efforts by public transit systems in providing facilities and services for handicapped persons.
-While not specifying any particular program design that would meet the special efforts requirement, the Urban Mass Transportation Administration set forth illustrative examples of levels of effort that would be deemed to satisfy the special efforts requirement for each recipient of federal transit assistance.
-Such examples included: the expenditure on an average annual basis of at least 5 percent of the apportionment of federal transit operating assistance made available to any urbanized area on a program to provide specialized transit services for wheelchair users and semi-ambulatory persons; the purchase of only wheelchair-accessible buses until one-half of the recipient's bus fleet was accessible; or the operation of a transit service of any design that would assure that every wheelchair user or semiambulatory person would have public transit service available on request for at least 10 round trips per week, at fares comparable to those charged on the recipient's regular transit buses for trips of similar lengths.
+In response to the provision set forth in Section 16(a) of the federal Urban Mass Transportation Act, as amended, the Administrator of the federal Urban Mass Transportation Administration issued rules on April 30, 1976, governing the making of special efforts in public transit systems.
+While not specifying a program design that would meet the special efforts requirement, the Urban Mass Transportation Administration (UMTA) set forth illustrative examples of projects or levels of effort that would be deemed to satisfy the special efforts requirement for each recipient of federal transit assistance.
+Such examples included: the expenditure on an average annual basis of at least 5 percent of the apportionment of federal transit operating assistance made available to any urbanized area on a program to provide specialized transit services for wheelchair users and semi-ambulatory persons; the purchase of only wheelchair-accessible buses until one-half of the recipient's bus fleet was accessible; and the operation of a transit service of any design that would assure that every wheelchair user or semi-ambulatory person would have public transit service available on request for at least 10 round trips per week, at fares comparable to those charged on the recipient's regular transit buses for trips of similar lengths.